This adapter allows Astro to deploy your SSR site to Node targets.

 UsageSection titled Usage

-handler with any framework that supports the Node
+handler function that can be used with any framework that supports the Node

 For example, with Express: